By Unknown Lamer from Slashdot's cool-solutions-to-weird-problems department

 Posted by News Fetcher on April 30 '13 at 02:00 PM

-By timothy from Slashdot's release-the-kraken department
+By Soulskill from Slashdot's where's-scotty-when-you-need-him department